 - The Central Motor Vehicle Rules (CMVR) 2016 legislates that (effective April 1st 20172)

-- The implementation of the new E-way bill in 2018 will enable tracking of invoices generated against the actual movement of goods.
-(Read more to learn of the impact of the proposed bill on the supply chain world.)
+- The implementation of the new E-way bill under GST regime in 2018 will enable tracking of invoices generated against the actual movement of goods.

 The current landscape – transit delays and tracking of the actual movement of goods to curb tax evasion – requires a review of the role of the transporter in the value chain.

 Traditionally, the role of the transporter was limited to delivering goods to the destination location.
-With the implementation of the E-way bill, the transporter now has a vital role to play in the value chain.
-In this new role, the transporter is not only expected to deliver the goods to the destination location but also generate E-way bills on the National Informatics Centre (NIC) portal for all consignments exceeding Rs 50,000 and for sale beyond 10 km.
+With the implementation of GST, E-way bill makes the transporters play a vital role in the value chain.
+In this new role, the transporter is not only expected to deliver the goods to the destination but also generate E-way bills on the National Informatics Centre (NIC) portal for all consignments exceeding Rs 50,000 and for sale beyond 10 km.
+Intra-state transportation of goods requires generation of intra-state E-way bills.
 In cases where the E-way bills are generated but goods are not transported, the transporter must cancel the E-way bill within 24 hours to avoid a penalty on incorrect or fraudulent invoicing of up to Rs 25,000.

-Here are some examples which reflect a day in the life of a transporter post the E-way bill implementation.
+Here are some examples which reflect a day in the life of a transporter post the E-way bill implementation notification.

 Use case #2: Acceptance or rejection by recipient – A recipient can accept or reject an E-way bill.
-An E-way bill is deemed accepted if there is no action by the recipient within 72 hours of the E-way bill being available on the NIC portal.
+As per the E-way bill rules, an E-way bill is deemed accepted if there is no action by the recipient within 72 hours of the E-way bill being available on the NIC portal.